ccle/moodle-docker/README.md

 Notes:

+<<<<<<< HEAD

-- If you want to run test with coverage report, use command: `bin/moodle-docker-compose exec webserver phpdbg -qrr vendor/bin/phpunit --coverage-text auth_manual_testcase auth/manual/tests/manual_test.php`
+- # If you want to run test with coverage report, use command: `bin/moodle-docker-compose exec webserver phpdbg -qrr vendor/bin/phpunit --coverage-text auth_manual_testcase auth/manual/tests/manual_test.php`
+  Moodle is configured to listen on `http://localhost:8000/` and mailcatcher is listening on `http://localhost:8000/_/mail` to view emails which Moodle has sent out.
+  > > > > > > > Switch to MailHog and move behind reverse proxy

 ## Use containers for manual testing